apache/spark/docs/scala-programming-guide.md

 The `master` parameter is a string specifying a [Spark or Mesos cluster URL](#master-urls) to connect to, or a special "local" string to run in local mode, as described below. `appName` is a name for your application, which will be shown in the cluster web UI.
 Finally, the last two parameters are needed to deploy your code to a cluster if running in distributed mode, as described later.

 In the Spark shell, a special interpreter-aware SparkContext is already created for you, in the variable called `sc`.
 Making your own SparkContext will not work.
 You can set which master the context connects to using the `MASTER` environment variable, and you can add JARs to the classpath with the `ADD_JARS` variable.
-For example, to run `bin/spark-shell` on four cores, use
+For example, to run `bin/spark-shell` on exactly four cores, use

 {% highlight bash %}
 $ MASTER=local[4] ./bin/spark-shell